GoogleCloudPlatform/endpoints-codelab-android/codelab.md

 ![image alt text](images/image_13.png)

-This creates a new backend module for this Android Studio project and adds it as an additional dependency in the **settings.gradle** file.

-The generated code is pretty straight-forward with an object model for the data manipulated by the endpoint and the actual endpoint implementation :
+This creates a new backend module for this Android Studio project and adds it as an additional dependency in the `settings.gradle` file.The generated code is pretty straight-forward with an object model for the data manipulated by the endpoint and the actual endpoint implementation :

 ![image alt text](images/image_14.png)